-The Office of Admissions does maintain a liberal open-door policy for prospective students and applicants who would like to speak with an admissions officer.
-No appointment is necessary, and you may speak with an officer on a call-in and/or walk-in basis during regular business hours (Monday-Friday, 9:00 a.m.– 5:00 p.m.).
+The Office of Admissions does maintain a liberal open-door policy for prospective students and applicants who would like to speak with an admissions representative.
+No appointment is necessary, and you may speak with someone on a call-in and/or walk-in basis during regular business hours (Monday-Friday, 9:00 a.m.– 5:00 p.m.).

 What undergraduate major(s) should I pursue?